Tips for Team Coaches

 - Pick a special color or clothing item to wear as a team.

-- On Team Battle Day, bring your team sign and have parents show support with signs or clothing items as well.
+- On Team Battle Day, bring your team sign to place outside each battle room.
+Have parents show support with signs or clothing items as well.

 How to Encourage & Reward Your Team

 - Use praise and small rewards to recognize when each book is finished and when readers give good ideas and answers.

 - Play a game or just have some social time after the meeting.

 - After your team has completed a battle day, consider getting ice cream or fun snacks together to celebrate.

 - Keep it fun and make happy memories!

 Set up a schedule of practices and share it with readers and their parents.
 Include the times and dates of the battles.
 Ask parents to confirm via email or in person that they received the practice schedule and battle schedule.

 - Divide up the books